Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 If you have a Trader Joe’s store in your area, consider shopping there regularly for healthy organic items at great prices.

-Aldi doesn’t carry name brands, but they have good quality food, including organic, vegetarian, and gluten-free options, for the lowest prices you’ll find anywhere.
+Aldi doesn’t carry many name brands, but they have good quality food, including organic, vegan, vegetarian, and gluten-free options, for the lowest prices you’ll find anywhere.

 Just make sure you have a quarter to use the cart, and bring your own bags or boxes to carry your groceries.